FRCTeam4500/Documentation/README.md

 #### Method 1
 Download Obsidian for either windows or mac.
 Clone this repository.
-Open in Obsidian ("Open folder as vault")
+Open in Obsidian ("Open folder as vault") It is good to use Obsidian because you can see connections between the files which can build your intuition surrounding the code.

 #### Method 2
 Clone this repository and add ".md"/markdown files and add info their.